 This article describes "the hardest topic in OSGi, how to deal with service dynamics," based on personal experience.
 Two factors, concurrency and direct service references, make the problem "fiendishly hard."
 An import and an export policy should form a comprehensive doctrine for dealing with service dynamics and the article explores two export policies with their corresponding doctrines.

-Recently, an early release draft of a Distributed OSGi requirements and design document has been published, long with a reference implementation as part of Apache CXF.
-In a new article, Eric Newcomer writes about the current status of distributed OSGi and explains the reasons for standardizing it in the first place, and its significance to the OSGi specification and community.
+In a new article, Eric Newcomer writes about the current status of distributed OSGi and explains the reasons for standardizing it in the first place.
+3

 Java module systems have received lots of attention.
 In this article Lukas Krecan gives a round-up of the current solutions & presents his concern on solutions like project Project Jigsaw & JSR-294.
 9